andreas-wilm/lofreq3/alnqual.FIXME.md

 - Imported all htslib.h/sam.h constants and defines into bam_md_ext.h
 - Created bam_md_ext.nim with bam_lf as replacement of bam1_core
+- Even if we would have been able to reuse bam1_core it would create a dep on htslib etc.
 - bam1_core_t and bam1_t still contained in bam_md_ext.c to avoid compiler errors for now (but actual vars are NULL)